nealbarshes/nealbarshes.github.io/EverythingElse/index.md

 Relevant information = operation & date, results of previous surveillance imaging.
 Surveillance @1 month, then q12 mos. if no endoleak.

+### Venous Leg Ulcers (ICD code I83.012/.022 for ulcer, I83.811/.812 for inflammation)

+Relevant information = history of compression therapy, wound therapy, measurements (see ECL Wound Care Clinic notes), any prior arterial testing.
+If non-invasive arterial testing abnormal (as described [here](https://nealbarshes.github.io/PAD/)), angiogram and possible intervention.
+If using compression therapy and not healing (i.e. not 50% or more area reduction within 6 weeks), get venous insufficiency study.

-### Varicose veins (ICD code I83.012/.022 for ulcer, I83.811/.812 for inflammation)
+### Varicose veins without ulceration (ICD code I83.012/.022 for ulcer, I83.811/.812 for inflammation)

 Relevant information = symptoms, use of compression stockings, prior treatments, prior imaging.
-If venous leg ulcer: current treatment & physician(s) involved.
 If s/p recent vein intervention: single follow-up at 1-2 weeks with post-intervention 2nd floor radiology ultrasound to r/o DVT.

 ### PAD and ischemic rest pains (ICD code I70.221/.222)